breedx-splk/sfx-java-to-otel/README.md

 leverage OpenTelemetry Java to replace their usages of `signalfx-codahale` and `signalfx-yammer` in their projects.

+If you encounter a specific scenario that needs clarification or if you are having trouble migrating to OpenTelemetry metrics from `signalfx-java`, please feel free to [open an issue](https://github.com/signalfx/signalfx-java/issues/new).

 # At a Glance

 Let's start by looking at some of the core concepts and how they might map over